Here’s a look at the life of former US Representative Beto O’Rourke, a former 2020 Democratic presidential candidate.

 March 18, 2019 - Says that he raised $6.1 million in the first 24 hours of his presidential campaign, in what amounts to the largest first-day haul to date of any 2020 Democratic contender.

-September 12, 2019 - During the third Democratic debate, O’Rourke reiterates his support for a mandatory gun-buyback program of assault-style rifles and said, “Hell, yes, we’re going to take your AR-15, your AK-47.”
+September 12, 2019 - During the third Democratic debate, O’Rourke reiterates his support for a mandatory gun-buyback program of assault-style rifles and says, “Hell, yes, we’re going to take your AR-15, your AK-47.”
 O’Rourke’s comments came in the wake of a string of mass shootings in the United States, including in his hometown of El Paso, where 22 people were gunned down at a Walmart in August.
 O’Rourke unveiled a proposal weeks after the shooting calling for a national gun registry, a nationwide gun licensing system and the mandatory buyback of assault-style rifles as part of his plan to curb gun violence and the rise of white nationalism.

 November 1, 2019 - O’Rourke ends his presidential campaign.